grinply/kate-backtester/README.md

 ### SetTakeProfit
 This function has the same behavior as **SetStoploss** but instead it manipulates the take profit price.
 A example return would be `return &kate.TakeProfitEvt{Price: openPosition.EntryPrice * 1.005}`

-A basic implementation where a strategy opens a long position every time the latest close price is higher than the last close is:
+A basic implementation where a strategy opens a long position every time the latest [close price](https://www.dailyfx.com/education/candlestick-patterns/how-to-read-candlestick-charts.html#:~:text=Close%20Price%3A,depends%20on%20the%20chart%20settings).) is higher than the last close is:

 ```go
 package main